barbagroup/PetIBM/doc/installation.md

 ---

-#### Get PETSc
+### PETSc

-PetIBM heavily relies on the data structures and parallel routines of the PETSc library.
+PetIBM relies on the data structures and parallel routines of the PETSc library.

 Install PETSc-3.8 in debugging mode and/or optimized mode.
 The debug mode is recommended during development, while the optimized mode should be used for production runs.